nilearn/nilearn/doc/connectivity/resting_state_networks.rst

 -----------------------------

 ICA, and related algorithms, extract patterns that coactivate in the signal.
-As a result, it find functional networks, but also patterns of non neural activity, ie confounding signals.
+As a result, it finds functional networks, but also patterns of non neural activity, ie confounding signals.
 Both are visible in the plots of the components.